JoGMG/know-your-movies/README.md

 ## Features

-- **Movie Search by Name**: Users can search for a movie by its title, choose the particular movie they are looking for, and view information about the movie such as its release date, genre, summary, cast members and reviews.
+- **Movie Search by Name**: Users can search for a movie by its name, choose the particular movie they are looking for, and view information about the movie such as its release date, genre, summary, cast members and reviews.

 - **Movie Search by Cast Name**: Users can search for a movie by a cast member's name, choose the particular movie they are looking for, and view information about the movie such as its release date, genre, summary, cast members and reviews.